HazyResearch/data-centric-ai/README.md

 ---

 ## Contributing
+We want this resource to grow with contributions from readers and data enthusiasts.
 Make a pull request if you want to add resources.

-We want to grow this list beyond what we think is interesting, so we're always open to suggestions & improvements.
+---

 # Emerging Directions

 ## Embeddings
 Widespread use: shift in how information is represented.
+- The take over of Word2Vec and BERT
 - Epoxy
-- Influence functions
+- Replacing influence functions via NN
 - Hidden Stratification + GEORGE
 - VLDB Tutorial [upcoming]